schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/readme.md

-Several examples on how to use SchemaCrawler on the command-line, with [Apache ant] or with [Apache Maven], as an API, how to script your database using JavaScript, [Groovy], [Ruby] or [Python], how to create database diagrams with [Graphviz], how to integrate with the [Spring Framework], and how to use the [Apache Velocity] templating integration are provided with the [SchemaCrawler distribution with examples] download.
+Several examples on how to use SchemaCrawler on the command-line, with [Apache ant] or with [Apache Maven], as an API, how to script your database using JavaScript, [Groovy], [Ruby] or [Python], how to create database diagrams with [Graphviz] and how to use the [Apache Velocity] templating integration are provided with the [SchemaCrawler distribution with the examples] download.

 ## Command-line Help
 SchemaCrawler provides detailed command-line help.
 Simply run `schemacrawler.cmd` (or